Key takeaways

 What are catastrophe bonds?

-Catastrophe (cat) bonds connect investors directly to defined catastrophe risks, such as hurricane damage, through a rules-based structure.
-When the specified event occurs and meets the trigger terms, catastrophe bonds pay insurance companies to help cover claims and investors may see a reduction in their principal.
-When events don’t trigger losses, investors can earn income that reflects the price of underwriting that risk.
+Catastrophe bonds, often called cat bonds, connect investors directly to defined catastrophe risks, such as hurricane damage, through a rules-based structure.
+If a specified event occurs and meets the bond’s trigger terms, the bond helps pay insurance companies for covered claims and investors may see a reduction in their principal.
+If the event does not trigger losses, investors can earn income that reflects the price of underwriting that risk.

 Where catastrophe bonds fit in investor portfolios